brianrackle/brianrackle.github.io/_posts/2014-07-13-hello-world.markdown

 tags: c++ c history basics return int
 ---

 Hello world!
 Rather cliché isn't it?
-Is there anything interesting about `HelloWorld`?
+Is there anything interesting about Hello World?
 Most would say no, but I am sure we can discover a few interesting bits of information about this mundane code.
 Let's analyze the most ubiquitous program ever written.

 {% highlight c++ %}
 #include <iostream>